kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 = Is it compatible with other caching plugins? =

-You must disable any features on your theme or cache plugins, that perform minification of css, html and js.
+You must disable any features on your theme or cache plugins, which perform minification of css, html and js.
 The plugin will try to automatically purge several popular cache plugins, however we still recommend you to purge all caches (on whatever you use) if you also manually purge the cache on the plugin settings for some reason.
 The automatic purge is active for the following plugins and hosting: W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, SG Optimizer, Godaddy Managed WordPress Hosting and WP Engine

 ...

 = Is it resource intensive, or will it use too much CPU on my shared hosting plan? =

-No it's not.
+No, it's not.
 On the first run, each single file is minified into an intermediate cache.
 When a new group of files is found, it reuses those files and merges them into a new static cache file.
 All pages that request the same group of CSS or JS files will also make use of that file.

 ...